 Roofing done right

 Is your roof leaking?
 If you answered yes, you need to act fast!
-If you answered no, on the other hand, do not wait until the damage is done!
+If you answered no, don't wait until the damage is done!
 Your home's roofing is exposed to many damaging elements & with time, will need a little love.
 So be proactive, and take care of your roof before any issues arise!
 It’s normal to have to replace it before damage is done.

 Finding a competent roofing contractor isn't always easy, though.
 Getting a fair price for your roof renovations from contractors can also be a struggle.
-That's why we've rounded up some of the best contractors in the Greater Toronto Area, Ottawa, Greater Montreal, Quebec and more to help you get your roofing work done right.
+That's why we've rounded up some of the best contractors in the Greater Toronto Area, Ottawa, Greater Montreal, and many other areas to help you get your roofing work done right.

 When to renovate your roof